marklacasse/EOP_Container_BETA/README.md

 # Running with Docker Compose

 Although not used to deploy containers in a production environment, [Docker Compose](https://docs.docker.com/compose/) is a great tool for a simplified container-based deployment for development and testing.
-Please see [kubernetes README here](/k8s/README.md)
+For Kubernetes, please see the [README here](/k8s/README.md)

 ## Installing Docker Compose